You have probably heard about the term “virtual patching”. This term was first used by IPS (Intrusion Prevention System) vendors many years ago.

 We have seen reported vulnerabilities stay without a fix for many weeks or even months.
 For website owners/developers, analyzing the code and fixing it manually is usually not an option.

-While Patchstack is triaging non-disclosed vulnerabilities, our PRO customers receive protection even for 0days which is not yet known to the public.
+While Patchstack is triaging non-disclosed vulnerabilities, the sites protected by Patchstack receive protection even for 0days which are not yet known to the public.

 All security services are not able to send virtual patches because of the technology of their firewall, but what technology would you need to receive virtual patches?